parrt/cs601/projects/doublekey.md

 Your  task is to produce a simple Java implementation of a dictionary interface similar to Java's built-in ```Map<Key,Value>``` interface.
 The interface is called ```DoubleKeyMap<Key1,Key2,Value>``` ([download](resources/DoubleKeyMap.java)) and is in a package called ```cs601.collections```.
 Your implementation must be called ```DoubleKeyHashMap<Key1,Key2,Value>``` and must also be in package ```cs601.collections```.

-You should test your your code well including all boundary conditions as you will not see the test harness I will use to check out your project.
+You should test your your code well including all boundary conditions as you will not see the test harness source code I will use to check out your project.
 You must implement this project successfully without knowing precisely how I will test it.
 There are many reasons:

 * Part of writing software is thinking about and implementing tests for your own work.
 * You must get used to the idea that you do not know how other programmers will use your objects.
-Programmers communicate by examining the collection of objects and the list of messages they answer.
+Programmers communicate by examining the collection of classes and the list of messages they answer.

 This project is primarily meant to test your basic Java skills: